rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 A relaxed mind solves the second piece of our puzzle : the brain is another big consumer of energy and oxygen in the body.

-Is it really possible to relax our mind ?
+Is it really possible to relax our mind and consume less oxygen ?
 Yes.
 We do that everyday at sleep.

 What happens when we sleep?
 We rest.
 How do we rest ?
 By not moving much and by taking our mind to a dreamy state.
 Studies (*) confirm that our brain uses about 25% less oxygen while in deep sleep and our mental activity is none.